MarioCerdan/MusicNode/README.md

-# Real-Time hottests concerts with Node.js
+# Real-Time hot concerts with Node.js

 Realtime geolocation of the hottest next events of the LastFM top artists of the month.